Dubai: Talabat to launch IPO in mid-December

 The deal, set by the German parent for the fourth quarter, could start as soon as Monday

-Talabat, the Middle East business of Delivery Hero, will list on the Dubai Stock Exchange in mid-December, the German food delivery company said on Sunday.
+Talabat, the Middle East business of Delivery Hero, opens new tab, will list on the Dubai Stock Exchange in mid-December, floating 15 per cent of its issued shares, its German parent said on Sunday, in what will be one of the UAE's biggest IPOs this year.

+Berlin-based food delivery company Delivery Hero bought a majority stake in Talabat in 2015 and said on Sunday that it would retain a majority stake after the IPO.

 The deal, set by the German parent for the fourth quarter, could start as soon as Monday, two of the sources said.
 It could see the largest food ordering business in the Middle East sell stock worth more than $1 billion.